AltriaSuki/Nova-Lang/tests/e2e/README.md

 # End-to-End Tests

-> TODO: Implement end-to-end tests
+**Status:** Not yet implemented.

 ## Purpose
-Test complete compilation and execution of Nova programs.
+This directory is reserved for tests that validate end-to-end compilation and execution of Nova programs.

 ## Test Categories
 - [ ] Compile and run tests